Hidden Dynamics of Massive Activations in Transformer Training: Preliminary

 In practice, $X$ is a random sample of 10 sequences from the RedPajama dataset \cite{together2023redpajama_sample}.
-The sample size can be kept to a relatively low size, justified by prior work \cite{Sun:massiveactivations:2024}, which found low variance in massive activation patterns across similar inputs.
-We similarly define $\tilde{h}^{\text{median}}_{l,t}$, $\tilde{h}^{\text{max}}_{l,t}$, and $\tilde{r}_{l,t}$.
+We measure the variance on \ref{eq:approximating-mas} corresponding to our sample size, and report on precision and confidence intervals in the results section.
+Our practical experiments and prior work \cite{Sun:massiveactivations:2024} support that massive activation patterns have low variance across inputs, which justifies the sample size.